ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-05-28-tda-multilingual-nlp.md

 From the left, we see
 one loop in the circle,
-two groups that merge in the clusters, and two loops joined at a shared region in the Figure 8.
+two groups that merge in the clusters, and two loops joined at a shared region in the Figure-8.
-The features that persist across a wide range of $$\epsilon$$ are the structural patterns we care about.

-The output of this tool is a persistence diagram:
+The output of a Persistent Homology analysis is a persistence diagram.

 #### Mapper Algorithm